-The Mechanical Design Reliability Course is a practical application of fundamental mechanical engineering to system and component reliability.
+The Mechanical Design Reliability Course (MDRC) is a practical application of fundamental mechanical engineering to system and component reliability.
 Designed for the practitioner, this course covers the theories of mechanical reliability and demonstrates the supporting mathematical theory.
 For the beginner, the essential tools of reliability analysis are presented and demonstrated.
 These applications are further solidified by in-class exercises and open discussion.

 The objective of this extensive application of reliability principles is to leave the participants prepared to address reliability related to mechanical equipment and provide competency in the predominant tools of mechanical system reliability analysis.
 Course handouts include a student handbook and a System Reliability Toolkit-V.